-Opinion The advice given by a European Parliament Committee to the Committee in charge.
-Ordinary legislative procedure The most common decision-making procedure, which theoretically gives Parliament, Council and Commission equality.
-Own-initiative report Non-legislative, non-binding position of the European Parliament.
-Q Proportionality A measure must be necessary to achieve its treatybased objective.
-Qualified majority The voting procedure in the Council up to 2014, where 255 votes out of 345 votes are needed (smaller member states have proportionately more votes) (see "double majority).
+Mixed agreement An international agreement which contains elements that are EU competences and elements which are Member State competences.
+It requires ratification at both EU and national level.
+Opinion The advice given by a European Parliament Committee to the Committee in charge (Lead Committee).
+Ordinary Legislative Procedure The most common decision-making procedure, which theoretically gives Parliament, Council and Commission equal powers (previously known as "codecision").
+Own-initiative Report Non-legislative, non-binding position of the European Parliament.
+Proportionality Measures instigated by EU institution must be an effective and necessary way to achieve the objectives outlined in the treaties.
 Rapporteur MEP in charge of a particular dossier.

-Shadow rapporteur MEP in charge of a particular dossier for their own political group.
-Subsidiarity The rule whereby only those decisions that are best taken at an EU level should be taken at an EU level.
+Recommendation Non-binding act which points at desirable actions needed by EU Member States without forcing them in any way.
+Regulation Binding legislative act that is effective directly in all EU Member States without needing a transposition into national law.
+Shadow Rapporteur MEP in charge of a particular dossier for their own political group.
+Subsidiarity The rule whereby only those decisions that are best taken at EU level should be taken at EU level.
 Transposition The process of implementing an EU Directive into national law.
 White Paper A Proposal from the Commission for action in a particular policy area.
 It is not as developed as a Communication but more specific than a Green Paper.
-T
+Last modified on: 7 September 2015 17:07